vishalcloudyuga/dcos-website/src/releases/1.8.5/notes.md

 ## <a name="1-8-4"></a>1.8.5 - October 13, 2016

 ### Fixed issues
-- DCOS-XXXX - HTTP Proxy is now fixed.
+- HTTP Proxy is now fixed.
 For more information, see the [documentation](/docs/1.8/usage/service-discovery/haproxy-adminrouter/).
 - CORE-632 - Fixes for logrotation in Mesos.
+- DCOS-9966 - Improved error messages are printed for NTP service startup check.

 ## <a name="1-8-4"></a>1.8.4 - September 15, 2016